Samenergy/INSPIRE/README.md

 ## Deployment

-- **EN:** For production, use `docker-compose up -d` from `Backend/` and configure DNS + SSL certificates for `inspire.software` and `api.inspire.software` (Nginx already expects Let’s Encrypt paths).
+- For production, use `docker-compose up -d` from `Backend/` and configure DNS + SSL certificates for `inspire.software` and `api.inspire.software` (Nginx already expects Let’s Encrypt paths).
 Scale Celery workers as needed and secure environment variables.

 ---

-**EN:** This README gives you a complete overview of what the project does, its features, main URLs, how to install dependencies and how to run it locally or in Docker.
+This README gives you a complete overview of what the project does, its features, main URLs, how to install dependencies and how to run it locally or in Docker.